Polaroid Go review: Instant fun & convenience with a few small caveats

 That being said, the Polaroid Go is a solid choice if you value a compact design, as the Fujifilm options are a lot bigger.
 It also comes down to your stylistic choice and how you want your colors to turn out.
 The Go flash covers up to two meters (6.56 feet), while Fujifilm claims that its flash on the SQ 1 is effective up to 7.2 feet.

 Overall, the Polaroid Go really appeals to those who love the brand and what it’s represented over the years.
-From the retro, reminiscent design to the cast in the film, it’s definitely something that’ll bring back (and preserve) memories, new and old.
+From the retro, reminiscent design to the vintage cast in the film, it’s definitely something that’ll bring back (and preserve) memories, new and old.

 However, the price of the film and hiccups in user experience design leave a little bit to be desired.
 And with the price of film these days, saving a few pennies never hurts.
 It ultimately comes down to your personal artistic preferences, which should then dictate the system you buy into.